-Applicants should expect awards to be around $1,000 for MA/MS applicants and around $1,500 for PhD applicants.
+Applicants should expect awards to be around $1,000 for MA/MS recipients and around $1,500 for PhD recipients.
 These awards are intended to support graduate student members of CLAG in their thesis or dissertation research in Latin America or concerning the Latin American diaspora.
 The awards are not intended to cover all fieldwork costs, but rather to assist students working towards the Master’s or Ph.D. in their field and/or archival research in Latin America.
 The award for the MA/MS recipients will be approximately $1,000 and for Ph.D. recipients about $1,500.

 - Members of CLAG before the application deadline;

 - Registered as a graduate (M.A., M.S., or Ph.D.) student in a geography department or related discipline;

 - Regional area of research in Latin America, including the Caribbean, is given priority.
 If the regional area of research is outside of Latin America, a clear justification of how the study relates to dynamics in Latin America must be provided.
 CLAG Field Study Awards are for field and archival research, not for attendance at academic meetings or language acquisition.
 Due to COVID19, there is greater flexibility in research topics, design, and expenses than would normally be considered in past years;

 - Recipients of previous CLAG Field Study Awards are ineligible to apply with the exception that previous winners at the Master’s level may apply for the Ph.D. level award if they are enrolled in a Ph.D. program;

-- Fieldwork must be conducted during the dates in the proposal.
-Any proposed significant changes must be reported to the CLAG Chair;
+- Fieldwork must be conducted during the dates specified in the proposal.
+Any anticipated significant changes must be reported to the CLAG Chair;

 - All awardees must provide a home address;